PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

 The applicant can visit the official website of NSDL and select the update PAN section.
 Then he must select “correction” and update the details to be changed on PAN card.

-A copy of POI or POA documents are required to do the needful
+A copy of POI or POA documents is required to do the needful

 The DO’s and DON’T’s for updating PAN details